springmeyer/grid_renderer_example/README.md

    $ make tiles

-  Then open the index.html in a web browser and you should be able to hover over polygons and get the country names.
+  Then open the index.html in a web browser and you should be able to hover over polygons and get the country names and population.